MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple.md

 ```

 You'll need to fill in the blanks like the list command.
 Instead of having a static release note, it's possible to use the `--release-notes-file` instead.
 A release note file is plain text file encoded with UTF-8.

+## Why does the Apple ID require the admin role

+Apple requires atleast an admin role to create new version for apps, [see this table which clarifies permissions](https://developer.apple.com/support/roles/).

 ## Debugging a failed release